SS Classic Snare

 The Noble & Cooley SS Maple Classic Snare Drum is an industry legend.
 It is the stage and studio standard, and few professional drummers don't own at least one of these remarkable instruments.
 The SS Maple Classic was Noble & Cooley's initial offering in the professional drum arena, and served to establish our reputation as a manufacturer of "The World's Best Drums."

 SOLID SHELL: The heart of this drum is the shell.
-We take a piece of 1/4" solid rock maple, hand-picked for grain consistency, and run it through a steam bending process that hasn't changed since the Civil War.
+We take a piece of 1/4" solid rock maple (or other domestic hardwood), hand-picked for grain consistency, and run it through a steam bending process that hasn't changed since the Civil War.
 A single piece of wood will vibrate far more freely than a piece constructed of multiple plys.
 Accordingly, a single ply shell will vibrate (resonate) more freely than the multi-ply shells that are most commonly used in drum manufacture.
-This resonance is what gives the SS Classic it's characteristic warmth and legendary bite.
-These drums are available in Maple, Oak, Cherry, and Tulip either 3 7/8", 5" or 7" deep for a completely customizable sound.
+This resonance is what gives the SS Classic its characteristic warmth and legendary bite.
+These drums are available in Maple, Oak, Cherry, Beech, and Tulip either 3 7/8", 5" or 7" deep for a completely customizable sound.

 NODAL POINT LUG MOUNTING: Sound, as every grade school student knows, is produced and travels as a wave pattern.
 Although not nearly as apparent to the naked eye, a drum shell vibrates in much the same manner as a guitar string.
 By placing the lug post at the nodal point of the shell's natural wavelength, the intrinsic tone-creating vibration is virtually unaffected by the mass of the lug.
 The shell rings true.
 Instead of all drumhead sound, the shell itself adds to the ultimate tone of the drum.
 Nodal Point technology is a Noble & Cooley patent.
 Our choice of low-mass brass lugs also serves to counter the inhibiting effect mounted hardware has on shell vibration.